dev-sharing/developer-roadmap/README.md

 # Developer-roadmap

-Notice: this e-book is stil in draft mode.
+Notice: this e-book is still in draft mode.
+It will be very hard to cover all aspects of programming and related live with him, but at least this book will save you a lot of time and efforts :)

 List with soft and tech:
 - Needed skills so secome a programmer